Dr Dominic Alford-Duguid

 Much of my research concerns the relationship between our capacities to perceive the world and to think about what we perceive.
 My dissertation was on perception-based thought about observable properties (e.g. shapes, sizes, colours).
 A new project explores just how much of our thought about the world depends upon our capacity for perception-based thought about properties.

-I also write about the epistemology of perception, the nature of reference, and the metaphysics of perceptual experience.
+I also write about the epistemology of perception, the nature of reference, the metaphysics of perceptual experience, and issues in general jurisprudence.

 At the University of Toronto, Dr Alford-Duguid taught undergraduate courses in Philosophy of Perception, Philosophy of Law, and Metaphysics & Epistemology.